mjvar/intro-to-interactive-media/midtermProject/README.md

 ## Journal of progress:

 ### October 15
-Inspired by the first-person shooter [Superhot](https://superhotgame.com/) as well as the bullet hell [Bullet Fractals](https://nartier.itch.io/bullet-fractals), I want to make a side-scrolling "[bullet hell](https://en.wikipedia.org/wiki/Shoot_%27em_up)" game where the player can slow down time to dodge bullets and precisely control their character.
+Inspired by Superhot and Bullet Fractals, I want to make a side-scrolling "[bullet hell](https://en.wikipedia.org/wiki/Shoot_%27em_up)" game where the player can slow down time to dodge bullets and precisely control their character.
 One of the main features I want to implement is a catchy, upbeat original soundtrack that also slows down when the player slows time.

 Today I began composing the soundtrack for the game and implementing some basic things in Processing.
 I was able to finish a draft of the soundtrack and get smooth transitions between fast/slow music using the `processing.sound` library.